What's your background?

 I initially joined as a Special Constable in February 2016 while studying mathematics at the University of Hertfordshire.
 I graduated with first-class honours and joined the force as a full-time Police Constable.
 Two years on, I was offered my dream job in engineering but I wanted to continue serving the police and so I returned as a Special Constable in May 2019.

 What made you apply to become a Special Constable?

-How do you find the balance between work, personal life and being a Special Constable?
+What do you enjoy about being a Special Constable?

-What do you like about being a Special Constable?
+What are the benefits to being a Special Constable?

 You make friends and become part of a team, forming incredible bonds.
 You develop a whole range of abilities and it takes you out of your comfort zone.
 You're supported throughout and gain an incredible amount of life experience from it.
 There's a lot of opportunity for development too.
 An example is the response driving course which I recently passed – this has enabled me to use blue lights and sirens which is a huge privilege and highlights the commitment and trust the Constabulary are willing to put into Specials.
 I'd definitely recommend it to anyone.